KishanKRavi/ImageGenerator/README.md

 # HowToRun
-get the accesskey as mentioned below, and open command prompt and run the command "node app.js" then go to browser search for "localhost:3000"
+get the accesskey as mentioned below, and open command prompt and run the command "node app.js" then go to browser search "localhost:3000" ,the page will be hosted